Planning and Preparation Can Prevent Stress & Mishaps

 - Activities: You know your own abilities and limitations.
 Plan accordingly.
 Walking through Disneyland or countless museums and exhibits might not be the type of trip that works for you.
 (Often, these types of destinations provide wheelchairs, carts, or scooters; however, even with the additional support, the expanse and crowds can still lead to fatigue.)
 Create an agenda that is realistic for you so that you can be sure to enjoy your trip.

-- Car: Some people with RA prefer to travel by car because it offers the flexibility for frequent stretch breaks.
+- Car: Some people prefer to travel by car because it offers the flexibility for frequent stretch breaks.
 Traveling by car means you are in charge of your own schedule.

 - Plane: Airline travel can be exhausting and can have limitations in terms of meal and medication schedules.
 It can involve long waits, delayed flights, and long distances between gates; however, the airlines will provide assistance when requested in advance.
 Take advantage of pre-boarding and pack snacks and medication in your carry-on.